Pinterest Pixel

 Using Built-in Date Format Options

-When you want to quickly change the presentation of dates in Excel, the built-in date format options are your first line of assistance.
-To take advantage of these, just select the dates you want to reformat, navigate to the Home tab on the ribbon, and find the Number group.
-Clicking the little arrow next to the Number Format box unveils a dropdown menu with various formats—the ubiquitous short date, its more informative cousin the long date, and, of course, time.
+Select the dates you want to reformat, navigate to the Home tab on the ribbon, and find the Number group.
+Click the little arrow next to the Number Format box shows a dropdown menu with various formats—the short date, long date, and time.

 Dates to MM YY